PaulGoes/MIDIsonar/README.md

 # MIDIsonar
 ## An Arduino based MIDI Gesture Controller
-The MidiSonar is a MIDI Gesture Controller based on an Arduino UNO with two HC-SR04 sonar sensors.
+The MidiSonar is a MIDI Gesture Controller based on an Arduino UNO with two HC-SR04 ultrasonic sensors.

 ![MIDIsonar Welcome](https://github.com/PaulGoes/MIDIsonar/blob/master/Images/MIDIsonar%20Usage.png)

 With MIDIsonar you have ***two independent sonar based gesture controllers*** that let you create music by waving your hands up and down above the controllers.

-Each gesture controller uses a sonar sensor that measures the distance between itself and the hand above it using sonar waves (much like bats do to orientate themselves).
+Each gesture controller uses a ultrasonic sensor that measures the distance between itself and the hand above it using sonar waves (much like bats do to orientate themselves).

-By varying the distance between your hands and the sonar sensors you ***generate musical information*** that can be send over the MIDI Out to any MIDI capable device like your synthesizer, drum machine or DAW.
+By varying the distance between your hands and the ultrasonic sensors you ***generate musical information*** that can be send over the MIDI Out to any MIDI capable device like your synthesizer, drum machine or DAW.

 ### MIDI information generated